jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

             popup.remove();
         });
 	```
 3. Change the content of the Owner map popup so that is has a label that makes sense.
+Do this by editing the value of `.setHTML(.setHTML(" CHANGE THIS " + description + "%")`

 ### Congratulations!
 You've completed the exercise!